Olanzapine and fluoxetine (Oral)

 Check with your doctor right away if you are having convulsions, difficulty with breathing, fast heartbeat, high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

-olanzapine and fluoxetine may increase the amount of sugar in your blood.
+Olanzapine and fluoxetine may increase the amount of sugar in your blood.
 Check with your doctor right away if you have increased thirst or urination.
 If you have diabetes, you may notice a change in the results of your urine or blood sugar tests.
 If you have any questions, check with your doctor.

-olanzapine and fluoxetine may increase your cholesterol and fats in the blood.
+Olanzapine and fluoxetine may increase your cholesterol and fats in the blood.
 If this condition occurs, your doctor may give you some medicines that can lower the amount of cholesterol and fats in the blood.

-olanzapine and fluoxetine may increase your weight.
+Olanzapine and fluoxetine may increase your weight.
 Your doctor may need to check your weight regularly during treatment with olanzapine and fluoxetine.

-olanzapine and fluoxetine may cause tardive dyskinesia (a movement disorder).
-Check with your doctor right away if you have any of the following symptoms while taking olanzapine and fluoxetine: lip smacking or puckering, puffing of cheeks, rapid or worm-like movements of tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.
+Olanzapine and fluoxetine may cause tardive dyskinesia (a movement disorder).
+Check with your doctor right away if you have any of the following symptoms while taking olanzapine and fluoxetine: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.

 Tell your doctor right away if you develop a rash or hives, swelling of the face, eyes, or mouth, or trouble breathing after taking olanzapine and fluoxetine.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position.
 Getting up slowly may help.
 If this problem continues or gets worse, check with your doctor.